aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/irsa.md

     ```
     "$ISSUER_HOSTPATH:aud": "sts.amazonaws.com"
     ```
 Change the line to look like the following line.
-Replace `aud` with `sub` and replace `KUBERNETES_ERVICE_ACCOUNT_NAMESPACE` and `KUBERNETES_SERVICE_ACCOUNT_NAME` with the name of your Kubernetes service account and the Kubernetes namespace that the account exists in.
+Replace `aud` with `sub` and replace `KUBERNETES_SERVICE_ACCOUNT_NAMESPACE` and `KUBERNETES_SERVICE_ACCOUNT_NAME` with the name of your Kubernetes service account and the Kubernetes namespace that the account exists in.
     ```
     "$ISSUER_HOSTPATH:sub": "system:serviceaccount:KUBERNETES_SERVICE_ACCOUNT_NAMESPACE:KUBERNETES_SERVICE_ACCOUNT_NAME"
     ```